MANASLU CIRCUIT TREK

 Organise a guide before travelling to Nepal

 If you’re organising a guide before you go, a recommendation from someone you know and trust goes a long way.
 Just make sure you get a guarantee of who your guide will be.
 We’re aware of people arranging with a particular company for a certain guide, only to arrive and discover that they have a different guide.
-As the guide is the person you’ll be spending all your time with, they (not the company) are the most important factor.
+As the guide is the person you’ll be spending all your time with, they are the most important factor.

 Local trekking agencies commonly sell package tours but it is usually possible to arrange something more bespoke if you contact them directly to outline what you need and want, such as a guide only option

-One such agency is Himalayan Masters, who can arrange guide only or inclusive packages for a Manaslu Circuit trek.
-Just contact them via email at info@himalayan-masters.com to discuss your plans, and be sure to quote our referral code ‘HOGG5’ for a 5% discount off your trip cost.
+To enquire about a trek with Himalayan Masters just contact them via email at info@himalayan-masters.com to discuss your plans, and quote our referral code ‘HOGG5’ for a 5% discount off your trip cost.

 Trekking Solo